 WORLD HEALTH ORGANISATION – Helping children cope with stress during the 2019-nCoV outbreak.

 THE I-MOVEMENT – Home learning resources to help teachers and parents with home learning and for primary school aged children to stay focused, active and mentally healthy.

 MIND – You might be worried about coronavirus (COVID-19) and how it could affect your life.
 This may include having to stay at home and avoid other people.
 You will find information about wellbeing.

 NEW ZEALAND – Ministry of Education Te Tāhuhu o te Mātauranga

 COVID-19 & Wellbeing – useful guidance on wellbeing from reinforcing school values to remaining net safe.

-UNITED KINGDOM – Department for Education
+UNITED KINGDOM – Department of Education

 Covid-19 safeguarding in schools, colleges and other providers.
 Guidance for schools and colleges to support them keeping children safe, including online, during the pandemic.